hexaxsoftwares/houx.js/README.md

      // a callback function
     })
     //this.observe accepts two arguments, the path to the reactiveo object to watch, and a callback function,
-    //Recommended to be an arrow function, so to be able to access the onMounted scope this.
+    //Recommended to be an arrow function, so to be able to access the onMounted scope this keyword.

   }
 }